apirJS/apirJS/README.md

 I can do __Web and AI Development__
 ------------------------------------------------------

-* 🌍  I'm based in Indonesia, Jawa Tengah
+* 🌍  I'm based in Indonesia
 * 🖥️  You can see my portfolio at [echa.dev](http://echa.dev)
 * ✉️  You can contact me at [apriliyantoecha1@gmail.com](mailto:apriliyantoecha1@gmail.com)